UMAprotocol/docs/docs/uma-tokenholders/umips.md

 #### Example template for adding a new price identifier

-After following the suggested steps to obtain the price, token holders should determine whether that median differs from broad market consensus.
+After following the suggested steps to obtain the price, tokenholders should determine whether that median differs from broad market consensus.
 This is meant to be vague as the $UMA tokenholders are responsible for defining broad market consensus.

 Ultimately, how one queries the exchanges should be varied and determined by the voter to ensure that there is no central point of failure.
 While it's important for tokenholders to have redundancy in their sources, bots and users that interact with the system in realtime need fast sources of price information.
 In these cases, it can be assumed that the exchange median is accurate enough.